 - Research, discuss and decide on an appropriate ICEA

 - Confirm with the RHC Executive the budget for the activity

 - Appoint a RHC member to coordinate the activity

 - Ensure appropriate contact with the Indigenous community including the community’s health services

 - Enter your activity on to the Events Calendar on www.nrhsn.org.au

 - Ensure that all activity requirements are addressed, e.g. Working with Children cards, registration forms etc.

 - If organising an activity with another RHC, exchange contact details and communicate regularly

-- Advise the NRHSN and RHWA of the chosen activity
+- Advise NRHSN and RDN of the chosen activity

 - Promote the ICEA for RHC members to attend